What to See in Madrid for 3 Days

 1. Discover the Reina Sofia Museum

-Start your day at the Reina Sofia Museum, which houses an exceptional collection of modern and contemporary art.
-Be sure to see Pablo Picasso’s iconic masterpiece, Guernica.
+Begin your day at the splendid Reina Sofia Museum, where you can savour an incredible nonstop exposure of modern and contemporary art.
+Don’t miss Pablo Picasso’s stellar piece of art: Guernica.

 2. Wander Through Retiro Park

-Escape the bustling city and relax in Retiro Park.
-This expansive green oasis features beautiful gardens, a serene lake, and stunning monuments.
-Rent a rowboat to explore the lake or enjoy a picnic under the shade of the trees.
+Retiro Park offers escape from the bustling city.
+Mausoleum of Martyrs, The extensive green Oasise, gardens, a serene lake, and many more beautiful monuments.
+Rent a rowboat to enjoy the lake or picnic in the shade of the trees.

 3. Visit Puerta del Sol